FY21 Education Capital Budget

 BPS will continue upgrading school building security with expanded card access systems, re-keying doors, installing cameras at entrances and other critical areas, installing motion detectors, and other related improvements.

-In order to minimize school transitions for students, BPS will study school conversions for grades K-6 and 7-12, in line with the goals of BuildBPS.
+In order to minimize school transitions for students, BPS will study grade 7-12 conversions and pursue interior renovations to facilitate grade K-6 conversions, in line with the goals of BuildBPS.

 BPS is taking the next steps in the MSBA's process for a new building for the Josiah Quincy Upper School, and dramatic renovations or new construction to expand capacity for the Carter School.